 Miriam speaking at TEDx DePaul University in April 2012.
 Her talk was called “Transforming Empathy.”

 Pérez has been working in the reproductive justice movement for over seven years, both online and off, including more than six years working with the National Latina Institute for Reproductive Health.
-In September 2013 she joined the staff of Forward Together as the Communications Director.
-Prior to that role, she worked for four years as a consultant for social justice non-profits, focusing on digital communications.
+She is the former Communications Director at Forward Together, and has worked for over four years as a consultant for social justice non-profits, focusing on digital communications.

 She is a frequent speaker nationwide and has spoken at over 60 colleges and universities on topics related to reproductive justice and feminism.
 Pérez is a former member of the Sistersong Women of Color Reproductive Health Collective Management Circle, and is currently serving as the Board Chair of the Astraea Lesbian Foundation for Justice.

 She has received various awards and recognitions for her work, including a 2009 Young Woman of Achievement Award from the Women’s Information Network and a 2010 Barbara Seaman Award for Activism in Women’s Health from the National Women’s Health Network.
 She was included in a MORE Magazine feature about new feminists to pay attention to, Curve Magazine named her Best Activist/Newcomer in 2010 and Latina Magazine profiled her as part of their 15th anniversary “Future 15.”

 Pérez lives in Washington, DC.